People and Culture

 - Research, select and pilot a model to promote teamwork

-- Continue to focus on physician and physician leader quality improvements
+- Continue to focus on physician leader quality improvement

 - PVP video and intranet site launched as resources to embed PVP across UHN

-- Continue development of leadership competencies and curriculum for 2017/18
+- Continue development of leadership competencies and curriculum for FY 2018/19

-- Evaluate new Accreditation Canada requirements for teamwork against current resources to support teams
+- Gather clarity on new Accreditation requirements for teamwork against current resources to support teams

 Emma Pavlov (Lead)